UoB-COMSM0166/2025-group-21/README.md

 ### Raw NASA TLX

 #### Subscale Workload Scores
-Across all six subscales, the median scores for all participants increased with difficulty.
+Across all six subscales, the median scores for all participants increased with difficulty (Table 3).
 The largest change was in Frustration, which rose from a median of 20 (easy) to 55 (hard).
 Other sizeable increases were seen in Effort and Temporal Demand.

 <div align="center">
-  <p><strong>Table 2</strong><br>Median NASA TLX subscale scores for all participants</p>
+  <p><strong>Table 3</strong><br>Median NASA TLX subscale scores for all participants</p>
   <table>
     <thead>
       <tr>